jeremyrayjewell/soundmachines/README.md

 # 🎛️ soundmachines

-A collection of my Arduino-based **music and multimedia projects** — from drum machines to synth experiments, all built to be hackable and playable.
+A collection of my electronics-based **music and multimedia projects** — from drum machines to synth experiments, all built to be hackable and playable.

-Each subfolder contains its own sketch (`.ino`), wiring diagram or breadboard layout, and build notes so you can reproduce or remix the project.
+Each subfolder contains its own code, wiring diagram or breadboard layout, and build notes so you can reproduce or remix the project.

 ---